Westminster College

 DOE-09, On Solitary Confinement, urges Presbyterians to call upon their city, state and federal elected officials to enact reforms ending prolonged solitary confinement.
 It calls upon the 50 states, all U.S. territories and holdings, the District of Columbia and the federal government to follow the three states that have already passed comprehensive legislation significantly reducing the number of people being held in solitary confinement.
 It also calls upon legislators to prohibit solitary confinement for vulnerable populations, including juveniles, pregnant people, disabled people and LGBTQIA+ persons.
 The item as amended passed 391-19.

 DOE-03, an overture calling for action so that children may live free from gun violence, passed unanimously, 424-0, a vote that commissioners and advisory delegates applauded.
-The overture calls on every congregation in the PC(USA) to take some specific action of love and responsibility for children as part of the movement to protect gun violence.
+The overture calls on every congregation in the PC(USA) to take some specific action of love and responsibility for children as part of the movement to protect children against gun violence.

 Assembly attendees heard painful stories from their fellow commissioners on relatives and loved ones who’d been killed by gun violence.
 Before the vote, Co-Moderator the Rev. Tony Larson prayed to the Prince of Peace, asking “that your presence would be in this room tonight.
 Great Healer, work your power to heal this wounded nation and all its territories — even, in your mercy, Washington, D.C.”